5 Tips for More Net Income in Germany

 Having a little More Money is nice, right?
-But these pandemic times are not exactly the best time to ask your boss for a raise.
-You can still increase your Net Income In Germany without increasing your Gross Salary if you follow our 5 tips for more net income in Germany.
+You can even increase your Net Income In Germany without asking your employer.
+All without increasing your Gross Salary if you follow our 5 tips for more net income in Germany.

-Consequently, increasing your Gross Salary is neither a good option for your employer nor for you as an employee.
-On average, if your employer increases your gross salary by 100€, he has to pay 120€ (because of his part of your Social Security contributions) and you will receive only 50€ – 75€ depending on your income.
+Consequently, increasing your gross salary is neither a good option for your employer nor for you as an employee.
+On average, if your employer increases your gross salary by 100€, he has to pay 120€ (because of his part of your social security contributions).
+You will receive only 50€ – 75€ depending on your income.

-Good news for all employees: These deductions are not set in stone and can be optimized if you know how to utilize our 5 tips for more net Income In Germany.
+Good news for all employees: These deductions are not set in stone.
+They can be optimized if you know how to utilize our 5 tips for more net income in Germany.
 So you can increase your net income without asking your boss for a raise, without a huge effort, and of course without breaking the law.

 Tip #1 for More Net Income in Germany: Capital-forming Benefits

-With capital-forming benefits, you not just have a higher net income in Germany, you also invest money for Your Future.
-By law, there are various ways to Invest your capital-forming benefits that might be limited by your employer.
-If your employer gives you complete freedom how you want to invest your capital-forming benefits, feel free to reach out to us and we will help you find the best way to save and invest your capital-forming benefits.
+With capital-forming benefits, you do not just have a higher net income in Germany, you also invest money for your future.
+By law, there are various ways to invest your capital-forming benefits that might be limited by your employer.
+If your employer gives you complete freedom on how you want to invest your capital-forming benefits, feel free to reach out to us.
+We will help you find the best way to save and invest your capital-forming benefits.

 Investment possibilities for your capital-forming benefits include:

-Real Estate loan: Your employer can pay your 40€ per month directly to your bank you financed your Property with.
-As this does not work with every bank, it is important to choose a Good Bank for your financing that gives you options with your loan.
+- Real Estate loan: Your employer can pay your 40€ per month directly to the bank you financed your property with.
+This does not work with every bank.
+That’s why it is important to choose a good bank for your financing that gives you options with your loan.

-Savings plan: This option allows you to Invest your capital-forming benefits in ETFs & Mutual Funds.
-The only downside is, that you cannot combine your Savings Account for your capital-forming benefits with your Private Brokerage Account that you might have already.
+- Savings plan: This option allows you to Invest your capital-forming benefits in ETFs & Mutual Funds.
+The only downside is, that you can’t combine your savings account, for your capital-forming benefits, with your private brokerage account, which you might have already.

-Company Pension (Level 2): While you have no legal right to receiving capital-forming benefits from your employer to increase your net income in Germany, you have a legal right towards a company Pension with at least 15% employer match.
-The 40€ for your capital-forming benefits can also be combined with your Company Pension Level 2 from your employer.
+- Company Pension (Level 2): While you have no legal right to receive capital-forming benefits from your employer to increase your net income in Germany, you have a legal right towards a company pension with at least a 15% employer match.
+The 40€ for your capital-forming benefits can also be combined with your company pension level 2 from your employer.

-We believe that none of these Investment Options is generally the best for everyone.
-The best way to use your capital-forming benefits always depends on your personal situation, your investment goals (like Passive Income), your financial situation, and many more factors.
+We believe that none of these investment options is generally the best for everyone.
+The best way to use your capital-forming benefits always depends on your personal situation.
+More precisely, your investment goals (like passive income), your financial situation, and many more factors.

 Tip #2 for More Net Income in Germany: Non-cash Benefits

 Please do not confuse non-cash benefits with cash benefits (in German Geldwerter Vorteil).
-Cash benefits like a company car are subject to Income Tax and Social Security.
-Non-cash benefits are free of Tax and social security and therefore increase your net income without increasing your Gross Salary.
+Cash benefits, like a company car, are subject to income tax and social security.
+Non-cash benefits are free of tax and social security.
+Therefore they will increase your net income without increasing your gross salary.

-Vouchers: Maximum 44€ per month for petrol, food, public transport, German course, etc. General vouchers for a gas station or Amazon are also possible so that you can buy something else than actually intended (e.g. snacks or Vodka instead of petrol with a gas station voucher).
+- Vouchers: Maximum 44€ per month for petrol, food, public transport, German course, etc… General vouchers for a gas station or Amazon are also possible.
+So that you can buy something else than actually intended (e.g. snacks instead of petrol).

-Health promotion: Alternatively to the 44€ vouchers per month, your employer can also pay you up to 500€ per year for anything that makes you more healthy and more productive (e.g. gym membership, back training, massages, yoga courses, nutritional seminar, stress relief).
+- Health promotion: Alternatively to the 44€ vouchers per month, your employer can also pay you up to 500€ per year.
+This is for anything that makes you more healthy and more productive.
+For example gym membership, back training, massages, yoga courses, nutritional seminar, stress relief).

-Child care: This non-cash benefit comes with a couple of restrictions.
+- Child care: This non-cash benefit comes with a couple of restrictions.
 Letting your employer pay (partly) for child care is only possible if he does not offer a company Kindergarten.
-If your child goes into a real Kindergarten or gets professional child care (no care at Home by yourself).
-If your child is not in mandatory school age (depends on the state you live in).
+If your child goes into a real Kindergarten or gets professional child care (no care at home by yourself).
+If your child is not at mandatory school age (depending on the state you live in).
 And only if you really have to pay for child care (some cities offer free child care).

-Attention: If your employer pays you just 1 cent more than 44€ per month, the whole amount of non-cash benefits will be subject to Tax and Social Security.
-It is also important that you cannot exchange the vouchers from your employer for cash (that’s why they are called non-cash benefits 😉).
+Attention: If your employer pays you just 1 cent more than 44€ per month, the whole amount of non-cash benefits will be subject to tax and social security.
+It is also important that you cannot exchange the vouchers from your employer for cash.

 Tip #3 for More Net Income in Germany: Optimize Your Health Insurance

-Germany has about 100 different public health Insurances that offer 95% the same benefits & coverage, as the government regulates the minimum amount of coverage for all German Health Insurances (Public & Private) in the German social code.
-You are free to switch back and forth between most public health insurances in order to increase your net Income In Germany.
+Germany has about 100 different public health insurance that offers 95% of the same benefits & coverage.
+As the government regulates the minimum amount of coverage for all German health insurance (Public & Private) in the German social code.
+You are free to switch back and forth between most public health insurance in order to increase your net income in Germany.

-Changing from the most inefficient Public Health Insurance In Germany with 14,6% + 2,7% = 17,3% contribution to the most efficient public health insurance in Germany with 14,6% + 0,2% = 14,8% contribution will save you 2,5% of your Gross Salary every single month.
-In 2021 that is 121€ in Savings Per Month for basically the same health insurance benefits.
+Changing from the most inefficient public health insurance in Germany with 14,6% + 3,1% = 17,7% contribution to the most efficient public health insurance in Germany with 14,6% + 0,6% = 15,2% contribution will save you 2,5% of your gross salary every single month.
+In 2023 that is 121€ in savings per month for basically the same health insurance benefits.

-With this income, you are free to switch to the German private health insurance system, which will most likely save you a lot of money as you paying much less in contributions than in any public health insurance.
-Please note: All of your Health Insurance Contributions (public or private) are paid 50% by your employer.
+With this income, you are free to switch to the German private health insurance system.
+This will most likely save you a lot of money as you pay much less in contributions than in any public health insurance.
+Please note: All of your health insurance contributions (public or private) are paid 50% by your employer.

-The decision if you want to pay into public health Insurance or private health insurance goes far beyond just Financial Reasons.
-Please do not switch to the private health insurance system just because you want to Save Some Money.
+The decision about paying for public health insurance or private health insurance goes far beyond just financial reasons.
+Please do not switch to the private health insurance system just because you want to save some money.
 To help you form the right decision, here are some examples of factors to consider before making a move:

-Age: The younger you are, the cheaper your premium for your private health insurance will be.
-That one does save money if he gets Insurance later is a straight-up myth.
-The older you are at the moment you enter the private health insurance system, the more you have to pay in monthly premium.
+- Age: The younger you are, the cheaper your premium for your private health insurance will be.
+That one does save money if one gets insurance later is a straight-up myth.
+The older you are while entering the private health insurance system, the more you have to pay in monthly premiums.

-Health: Private health insurance is the hardest Insurance to get into.
-Every insurance is asking you at least a questionnaire about your medical history, some insurances even send you to a doctor to get a medical check.
-One has to be healthy in order to get a private health insurance.
+- Health: Private health insurance is the hardest insurance to get into.
+Every insurance is asking you at least a questionnaire about your medical history.
+Some insurances even send you to a doctor to get a medical check.
+One has to be healthy in order to get private health insurance.

-For anyone that is free to choose, the decision if public health insurance or private health insurance is right for themselves is not an easy one.
-Let us find out together if public or private health insurance is right for you by setting up a Free Meeting With Us by clicking the button below.
+For anyone that is free to choose, the decision between public health insurance or private health insurance is right for themselves is not an easy one.
+Let us find out together if public or private health insurance is right for you by setting up a free meeting with us by clicking the button below.

 Tip #4 for More Net Income in Germany: Leave the Church

-The fourth tip for more net income in Germany without changing Your Gross Salary is to leave the church (in German: Aus der Kirche austreten).
-This tip might cost a little money upfront for filling out the paperwork but will save you a lot more money going forward as you do not have to pay Church Tax anymore.
+The fourth tip for more net income in Germany without changing your gross salary is to leave the church.
+This tip might cost a little money upfront for filling out the paperwork.
+Nevertheless, it will save you a lot more money going forward as you do not have to pay church taxes anymore.